3rd Cellular Agriculture Conference

 Sheila Ingemann Jensen

-Senior researcher/Groupleader at the Novo Nordisk Foundation Biotechnology Research Institute for the Green Transition, DTU
+Senior researcher/Groupleader at the Novo Nordisk Foundation Biotechnology Research Institute for the Green Transition, DTU.

 Sheila’s group work on enabling the development of Sustainable microbial solutions.
 Currently the two main research areas in the group are the development of efficient broad-host range and species-specific molecular tools for a variety of established and non-traditional bacteria, and the use of these tools to develop efficient cell factories for the production of bulk-chemicals from sustainable resources.